nik-arapitsas/Bacillus_project/notes.md

 pip install matplotlib==3.5.1
 ```

-## Use anvio for pangenome analysis
+## Use anvio for pangenome analysis of SRL179 and relatives pangenome

+### Prepare the workspace

 ```
 mkdir /media/sarlab/DATA/Bacillus_project/Bacillus_project_anvio